bfuchs18/R01_Marketing/docs/DataManual.md

 2) Sometimes
 3) Always

 Scoring: The sume of responses for a scale is computed if all responses were completed.
+Scoring was implemented using [dataprepr](#dataprepr).

 Subscales: